-Your trek leaders will explain the history at all the battle sites, give you an insight in to the culture of the people living in the villages and keep you well informed about each days objectives and most importantly, ensure that you all complete the trek safely.
+Your trek leaders will explain the history at all the battle sites, giving you an insight in to the culture of the people living in the villages and keep you well informed about each days objectives and, most importantly, ensure that you all complete the trek safely.

 Our Trek Leaders are knowledgeable and passionate about the history of the Kokoda Campaign.
-They have detailed knowledge of the campaign, the tactics used by both the Japanese and the Australian forces and they also know the personal stories of many who fought and died along the Track.
+They have a detailed understanding of the campaign, the tactics used by both the Japanese and the Australian forces, and they also know many personal stories of those who fought and died along the Track.

 When you trek the Kokoda Track with Back Track you will trek with a fantastic local PNG crew – your Head Guide, trekking crew and personal porters.
 The majority of your local trek crew come from Naduri Village half way along the Kokoda Track.
 You might meet their families when we stop overnight in their village during the trek.

 Meet the Back Track Kokoda Trek Leaders

-Jim will take any opportunity to escape the Brisbane office and head in to the world’s wild places.
+Jim will take any opportunity to escape the Brisbane office and head into the world’s wild places.
 For the last 30 years, Jim has led trekking groups to wild and remote places all over the globe.
-If not out trekking or on safari in Africa you’ll find Jim in the mountains of New Zealand pursuing his love for mountain climbing.
+If not out trekking or on safari in Africa you’ll find Jim pursuing his love for mountain climbing.
 Jim is a Back Track Director.
 His father served in the AIF in New Guinea in WW2.

 Daniel was brought up on a dairy/cattle property in rural Queensland where he developed a keen appreciation of the bush and the outdoors.
-After 9 years service in the Australian Army Engineers, Dan is back ‘on the land’ at Kilcoy.
+After 9 years of service in the Australian Army Engineers, Dan is back ‘on the land’ at Kilcoy.
 He has a passion for military history.
-His uncle served in PNG with the 2/25Bn giving Dan a real connection with the Track.
+His uncle served in PNG with the 2/25Bn, giving Dan a real connection with the Track.
 Dan loves to share his knowledge and passion for Kokoda history with our trekkers.

 Deanne enjoys the physical challenge of trekking and the buzz of being away from it all.
 After being an Army Officer for a number of years, she left to pursue a career in fitness, eventually switching to study medicine.
 Deanne has a keen interest in the history of the Kokoda Track and enjoys the challenge it holds.
 She is passionate about encouraging others to learn and explore all aspects of life.

-Ever since being found floating down the Sepik river in an old Arnotts’ biscuit tin as a baby, Gareth has had an affinity with the outdoors.
+Ever since he was found floating down the Sepik river in an old Arnotts’ biscuit tin as a baby, Gareth has had an affinity with the outdoors.
 Sharing knowledge and experiences of both natural and human histories are his passion.
 The campaigns fought by Australians in PNG, its’ peoples, fauna and flora are a special interest for Gareth and he finds it humbly rewarding to safely guide trekkers through it all and to find their own connection.
 Gareth had an uncle who fought in the New Guinea campaign during WW2.
 When not lying in mountain creeks, Gareth works as a registered nurse with a focus in wilderness first aid.

 Martin continually challenges his mental and physical capabilities by trekking some of Tasmania’s most spectacular and toughest walks on a regular basis.
-His interest in Kokoda and the knowledge he has gained and continues to build upon since his first crossing, has resulted in his acquiring great skills and knowledge to share with fellow trekkers.
-Martin has recently discovered that his great uncle had fought along the Track which has added further meaning to both himself and his family.
-Martin firmly believes thattThe Kokoda campaign was fought by the bravest, now trekked by the able, but should be remembered by all..
+His knowledge and interest in Kokoda has only grown since his first trek, and he delights in sharing these with his fellow trekkers.
+Martin has recently discovered that his great uncle had fought along the Track.
+This has added further meaning to both himself and his family.
+Martin firmly believes that The Kokoda campaign was fought by the bravest, is now trekked by the able, and should be remembered by all.